Nobel-Justin/Oviz-Bio-demo/SV_Read_Support/markdown/SV_Read_Support-Manual.markdown

   + __*Gene Transcript*__: Transcript name, transcript start position, and transcript end position.

 - **Download**
   One SVG file will be generated when the '**Download**' button is clicked.
 Two themes are supplied: the default theme with dark background and the light theme with white backgroud.
+- **Light Theme**
   To use the light theme, please click the '**Light Theme**' button.

 # Sidebar Functions
 The sidebar provides diverse options to fine-tune the display, such as manage files, reset color, select SV event, and so on.